 Toyota Sienna: It’s a box.

-Bottom Line: OK – that analysis may be slightly rude, but it is true.
+Bottom Line: Okay, that analysis may be slightly rude, but it is true.
 Neither the Odyssey nor Sienna is likely to set any hearts aflutter, no matter how much manufacturers try to pawn them off as cool (see: old ads for Sienna in SE trim billing it as a swagger wagon).
-Forced to choose, the Honda’s schnoz looks slightly better than the Gillette razor blade grille on the Toyota and Honda has finally figured out how to hide the sliding door tracks along Odyssey’s flanks.
+Forced to choose, the Honda’s schnoz looks slightly better than the big mouth Toyota, and Honda has finally figured out how to hide the sliding door tracks along Odyssey’s flanks.
 But, really – any selection here is like picking between broccoli and cauliflower.

-Honda Odyssey: Starting at a $30,910 sticker price, the Honda quickly scales the financial food chain before topping out at $47,070 for a loaded Elite model with the 10-speed automatic transmission.
-It is worth noting that even this costly example is still a front-wheel-drive van since all-wheel drive is not currently available at any price.
-Volume EX trim, with Honda Sensing and those Magic Slide Seats, checks in at $34,160.
+Honda Odyssey: Starting at a $30,790 sticker price, the Honda quickly scales the financial food chain before topping out at $47,420 for a loaded Elite model with the 10-speed automatic transmission.
+It is worth noting that even this costly example is still a front-wheel-drive van since all-wheel-drive is not currently available at any price.
+Volume EX trim, with Honda Sensing and those Magic Slide Seats, checks in at $34,790.

 Bottom Line: Using objective measures, the Odyssey is cheaper at just about every step of the totem pole.
 Comparably equipped, the Honda will be ever so slightly cheaper than the Toyota.
 Hey, every penny counts, especially when soccer registration is due.